MESH-Research/knowledge-commons-works/README.md

 flask webpack install # Run npm install and download all dependencies flask webpack build # Run npm run build.
 ```
+After the first run of the webpack build script, the webpack configuration files can be found in your local instance folder under `assets/build/`.

 #### Watching for changes to existing files